cstapler/pythice/readMe.md

-Repository for storing completed python hackerrank solutions written in python.
+Repository for storing completed python hackerrank and crytopals solutions written in python.